trinodb/trino/docs/src/main/sphinx/connector/hive.rst

     * - ``hive.gcs.json-key-file-path``
       - JSON key file used to authenticate with Google Cloud Storage.
     * - ``hive.gcs.use-access-token``
-      - Use client-provided OAuth token to access Google Cloud Storage.
-This is mutually exclusive with a global JSON key file.
+      - Enables use of a client-provided OAuth token to access Google Cloud Storage.
+This cannot be used in conjunction with a global JSON key file.

 .. _hive-performance-tuning-configuration: